intel-lab-lkp/linux/Documentation/process/email-clients.rst

 patch text untouched.
 For example, they should not modify or delete tabs or spaces, even at the beginning or end of lines.

-Don't send patches with ``format=flowed``.
+Do not send patches with ``format=flowed``.
 This can cause unexpected and unwanted line breaks.

-Don't let your email client do automatic word wrapping for you.
+Do not let your email client do automatic word wrapping for you.
 This can also corrupt your patch.

 Email clients should not modify the character set encoding of the text.